peanutsmin/oct-labeling-tool/README.md

 During a medical imaging lecture on early lung cancer detection, I learned that peripheral lung lesions found via low-dose CT screening are very difficult to biopsy using conventional bronchoscopy.

 Optical biopsy based on OCT is emerging as a radiation-free future diagnostic approach.
+However, lung OCT images may still suffer from limited penetration depth, speckle noise, motion artifacts, and interpretation challenges.
+This project focuses on a first practical step toward AI-assisted analysis: building a structured annotation workflow for imperfect medical imaging data.

 While general annotation tools like CVAT and Label Studio exist, I wanted to explore a lightweight desktop workflow specifically tailored to lung OCT lesion annotation.

 I built this tool as an experimental MVP to explore an AI dataset annotation workflow for lung OCT images.
 It currently supports JSON export, YOLO-format export, project save/load, and coordinate validation.
 Future plans include COCO export, mask annotation, DICOM support, zoom/pan, and brightness/contrast controls.